CastielWong/Laboratory/DevOps/Kubernetes/README.md

 - Reclaiming

 #### Persistent Volume Claims
-A PersistentVolumeClaim (PVC) is a request for storage by a user.
+A `PersistentVolumeClaim` (PVC) is a request for storage by a user.
-Users request for PersistentVolume resources based on type, access mode, and size.
+Users request for `PersistentVolume` resources based on type, access mode, and size.
 There are three access modes:
 - ReadWriteOnce (read-write by a single node)
 - ReadOnlyMany (read-only by many nodes)
 - ReadWriteMany (read-write by many nodes)

-Once a suitable PersistentVolume is found, it is bound to a PersistentVolumeClaim.
+Once a suitable `PersistentVolume` is found, it is bound to a `PersistentVolumeClaim`.
-After a successful bound, the PersistentVolumeClaim resource can be used by the containers of the Pod.
+After a successful bound, the `PersistentVolumeClaim` resource can be used by the containers of the `Pod`.

-Once a user finishes its work, the attached PersistentVolumes can be released.
+Once a user finishes its work, the attached `PersistentVolume`s can be released.
-The underlying PersistentVolumes can then be reclaimed (for an admin to verify and/or aggregate data), deleted (both data and volume are deleted), or recycled for future usage (only data is deleted), based on the configured persistentVolumeReclaimPolicy property.
+The underlying `PersistentVolume`s can then be reclaimed (for an admin to verify and/or aggregate data), deleted (both data and volume are deleted), or recycled for future usage (only data is deleted), based on the configured `persistentVolumeReclaimPolicy` property.

+### NetworkPolicy
-### Ingress
+#### Ingress
-An Ingress is a collection of rules that allow inbound connections to reach the cluster Services.
+An `Ingress` is a collection of rules that allow inbound connections to reach the cluster Services.

-To allow the inbound connection to reach the cluster Services, Ingress configures a Layer 7 HTTP/HTTPS load balancer for Services and provides the following:
+To allow the inbound connection to reach the cluster services, `Ingress` configures a Layer 7 HTTP/HTTPS load balancer for Services and provides the following:
 - TLS (Transport Layer Security)
 - Name-based virtual hosting
 - Fanout routing
 - Loadbalancing
 - Custom rules

-The Ingress resource does not do any request forwarding by itself, it merely accepts the definitions of traffic routing rules.
+The `Ingress` resource does not do any request forwarding by itself, it merely accepts the definitions of traffic routing rules.
-The ingress is fulfilled by an Ingress Controller, which is a reverse proxy responsible for traffic routing based on rules defined in the Ingress resource.
+The ingress is fulfilled by an Ingress Controller, which is a reverse proxy responsible for traffic routing based on rules defined in the `Ingress` resource.

-An Ingress Controller is an application watching the Master Node's API server for changes in the Ingress resources and updates the Layer 7 Load Balancer accordingly.
+An Ingress Controller is an application watching the Master Node's API server for changes in the `Ingress` resources and updates the Layer 7 Load Balancer accordingly.
 Ingress Controllers are also know as Controllers, Ingress Proxy, Service Proxy, Revers Proxy, etc.

 ## Access Control
 To access and manage Kubernetes resources or objects in the cluster, it's needed to access a specific API endpoint on the API server.
 Each access request goes through the following access control stages, where:
-1. Authentication: Logs in a user
+1. __Authentication__: Logs in a user
-2. Authorization: Authorizes the API requests submitted by the authenticated user
+2. __Authorization__: Authorizes the API requests submitted by the authenticated user
-3. Admission Control: Software modules that validate and/or modify user requests based
+3. __Admission Control__: Software modules that validate and/or modify user requests based

 ### Authentication
 Kubernetes uses a series of authentication modules: